Calendur/RFS-SLAM/README.md

 * License: New BSD
 * Version: 1.2.0
-* Compiles with gcc on Linux (Ubuntu 13.04, 13.10, 14.04)
+* should compile with gcc on Linux (Ubuntu 13.04, 13.10, 14.04)
-* Compiles with llvm on Mac (OSX 10.10)
+* Compiles with Microsoft Visual Studio 2019 on Windows

 ### Installation ###

 #### Source ####

-Obtain from git repository: `https://kykleung@bitbucket.org/kykleung/phdfilter.git`
+Obtain from git repository: `https://github.com/Calendur/RFS-SLAM`

 #### C++ Library Dependencies ####